kacieho/INST326-team-2/README.md

 ### Purpose of each file in repository:
 1. README.md: Introduce the program to audiences
-2. animals.txt: a textfile contians many words that belong to "Animals" category
+2. animals.txt: a textfile that contains many words that belong to "Animals" category
-3. color.txt: a textfile contians many words that belong to "Color" category
+3. color.txt: a textfile that contains many words that belong to "Color" category
-4. foods.txt: a textfile contians many words that belong to "Foods" category
+4. foods.txt: a textfile that contains many words that belong to "Foods" category
-5. holidays.txt: a textfile contians many words that belong to "Holidays" category
+5. holidays.txt: a textfile that contains many words that belong to "Holidays" category
 6. groupproject.py: program code script
 7. test_groupproject.py: pytest file that tests methods in groupproject.py

 ### Instructions from Command Line:
 1. Open command from integrated terminal of the groupproject.py file
 2. Type `python3 groupproject.py` in the terminal.
-3. Terminal will output 1 of 4 categories and user can start typing words in the terminal.
-For example, `Holidays category- Humanplayer guesses:` users can start typing once the statement shows up.
+3. Terminal will output 1 of 4 categories and user can start typing words in the terminal based on that category.
+For example, `Holidays category- Humanplayer guesses:` users can start typing words that relate to 'Holidays' once the statement shows up.
 4. Terminal will automatically display the list of words the user typed in.
-5. When timer stops, computer player answers, scores of both players, and the winner would be displayed.
+5. When the timer stops, the human and computer player answers will be outputted as a list.
+6. Then the current scores of both players along with the final game outcome will be outputted automatically.

 ### how to use your program and/or interpret the output of the program, as applicable
+As stated above, our program is used through the command line where a humanplayer (the user) will battle the computer by inputting as many words (longer words as well) in accordance to a generated category to gain more points against the computer.
+The output of our program shows the process of the game, and the user can intepret how many points they have lost or won by.

 ### An annotated bibliography of all sources you used to develop your project.
 For each source, explain how you used the source.
-- timer